 A portion of CDBG funds have been targeted towards precariously housed populations, those threatened with homelessness.
-Homeless prevention programs which address delinquent rent and/or utilities are provided by several agencies and are funded through the City's FY 2020 -2021 CDBG allocation.
+Homeless prevention programs which address delinquent rent and/or utilities are provided by several agencies and are funded through the City's FY 2021 -2022 CDBG and ESG allocation.
 The City continues to rely on non-profit and other governmental agencies to provide homeless prevention and homeless service activities.
 Various agencies have been identified within the City's Anti-Poverty Strategy, an effort to address the needs of persons whose income falls between 0-30% of area median.

 Services that assist in preventing homelessness for persons discharging from publicly funded institutions include Catholic Charities of the RGV, The Salvation Army and United Way of South Texas.
 Catholic Charities of the RGV and The Salvation Army are awarded Community Development funds for the prevention of homelessness.
-Affordable Homes of South Texas has developed a TBRA program due to an emerging need because of the precarious employment situation of those affected by COVID-19.
-The program is heartily aimed at households at or below 60% AMI.